 Bronchiectasis is a respiratory disease that makes it difficult to clear the mucus from the lungs due to damaged airways.
-It’s a disease that Respiratory Therapists and medical professionals need to be familiar with.
+This can lead to cough, shortness of breath, and difficulty breathing.

-Bronchiectasis is an obstructive condition of the bronchial tree that causes irreversible destruction of the bronchial walls and results in the accumulation of copious amounts of bronchial secretions.
+Bronchiectasis is an obstructive lung disease that affects the bronchial tree.
+It causes irreversible damage to the bronchial walls and results in the accumulation of copious amounts of airway secretions.